 - Real Estate Professional Search: Our search feature allows consumers to confirm whether they are dealing with someone who is legally registered to trade in real estate in Ontario, and whether that person has been the subject of a charge or conviction.

 - Complaints: Consumers can submit a complaint if they have concerns about a registered real estate professional or someone holding themselves out as such.
 The complaint form and information about the process are available on RECO’s website.

-- Consumer Education Campaigns: Each year, RECO engages Ontario’s home buyers and sellers through an educational campaign that includes face-to-face interaction at events, advertisements and online resources.
+- Consumer education campaigns: Each year, RECO engages Ontario’s home buyers and sellers through educational campaigns that include, advertisements, articles and online resources.